open-component-model/ocm-k8s-toolkit/docs/adr/Replication-ADR.md

 * Option 2: Only replicate one single latest version mentioned in the Component resource's Status.

 Proposed solution:
 * Option 2, i.e. only replicate the version mentioned in the status of the Component resource.
 In this case we can be sure that we replicate a state of the Component that has been successfully reconciled and fulfills certain prerequisites.
-And it matches the behavior of OCM CLI.
+And this approach matches the behavior of OCM CLI.

 Possible consequences:
 * In case there is customer demand, a possibility to replicate all versions or a range of versions would have to be added later.
 Btw., OCM library currently does not support replication of a version range.
 Same functionality would have to be added to OCM CLI, to have feature parity with the replication controller.
 * It can happen that some in-between versions have not been replicated for some reason, and the Component resource is already on a greater version.
 In this case a manual workaround would be possible: either creation of a dedicated set of resources (Replication + Component) covering the missing version or a transfer with OCM CLI.
-* It should be explicetly decided, if if is acceptable to wait for customer demand, see [respective issue](https://github.com/open-component-model/ocm-project/issues/357).
+* It should be explicetly decided, if it is acceptable to wait for customer demand, see [respective issue](https://github.com/open-component-model/ocm-project/issues/357).

 ## Problem 2: Should a successful replication automatically result in creation of k8s resources in the target environment?